February 10th 2014

 June 26th 2011

-Largely driven by new methods of preservation and some suspect research, the early 1950s saw royal jelly being added to cosmetics.
+Largely driven by new methods of preservation and some suspect research, the 1950 saw royal jelly being added to a number of cosmetic lines.
 Beginning in Europe the fad soon spread.

 June 9th 2011

 It is sometimes said that Eugene Rimmel was the originator of mascara.
 However the product he made – called Water Cosmetique – was developed to be used on men’s moustaches not women’s eyelashes.

 Before the days of false eyelashes, many actresses, dancers or others working in show business beaded their eyelashes to make them appear darker, fuller and longer.